-Plastic has been fantastic for Promax, with 25 years of tank manufacturing, from water and milk transport, to frefghting and dust suppression.
+Plastic has been fantastic for Promax, with 25 years of tank manufacturing, from water and milk transport, to firefighting and dust suppression.

 When his sons Hamish and Walter joined the operation in the late-2000s, Tim was able to plan his next expansion and by 2007 had achieved his original vision of North and South Island plants supplying customers nationwide.

-Promax’s poly tanks have a wide range of uses, and are UV-stabilised to withstand the rigours of NZ’s climate.
-They are suitable for a many liquids including water, milk, leachate and for heavier ﬂuids such as molasses and fertilisers up to 1.8SG.
+Promax’s poly tanks have a wide range of uses and are UV-stabilised to withstand the rigours of NZ’s climate.
+They are suitable for many liquids including water, milk, leachate and for heavier ﬂuids such as molasses and fertilisers up to 1.8SG.

-As the tanks are classifed as a load, securing the load is very simple by using the integrated tank pin mounting kits available for ﬂat deck or skid-mounting.
+As the tanks are classified as a load, securing the load is very simple by using the integrated tank pin mounting kits available for ﬂat deck or skid-mounting.

 Water Delivery Units are particularly popular during summer, using the same food-grade manufacturing materials, and these can be easily fitted – and removed – to ﬂat deck trucks, making a vehicle very versatile without tying up capital in a complete new vehicle.